hsk81/yeoman-generator-dizmo/README.md

 npm run watch
 ```

-* `watch`: ..further, it copies the build to the installation path, if either the `install-to` configuration has been set in `package.json` or `DIZMO_INSTALL_TO` environment variable has been provided.
+* `watch`: ..further, it copies the build to the installation path, if either the `dizmo/path` configuration has been set in `package.json` (or better in `.generator-dizmo/config.json`) or `DZM_PATH` environment variable has been provided.
 ```
-DIZMO_INSTALL_TO=/some/path npm run watch
+DZM_PATH=/path/to/installed/dizmos npm run watch
 ```

 ## Build